Mom and Baby Home Visits

-KRHC Community Health has two breastfeeding educators on staff, Rebecca Lewis and Salena Siefken.
-Both have received special certified training to help and support new breastfeeding moms and babes, also offer these services free of charge as a community benefit.
+Salena Siefken is the breastfeeding educator on staff at KRHC Community Health.
+She has received special certified training to help and support new breastfeeding moms and babes.
+These services are offered free of charge as a community benefit.

 Breastfeeding educators will visit with you at the hospital and in your home to offer support and answer any questions you may have about choosing breastfeeding as a loving and nurturing way to feed your little one.
 All new mothers living in Kossuth County are eligible to access the home visit service, regardless of where you delivered your baby.